Biblioklept/hyperessentials/he-fnv/README.md

 <br>

 - **Run the installers.** Ultimate Edition ESM Fixes and the TTW installers both require administrator permissions, so you'll need to open the mod folder and go to build to run either installer, as it isnt recommended to run MO2 in administrator unless absolutely necessary.
+- **Fix your meshes.** Mesh fixes are not included by default, as they're aren't a hard requirement to get your game running, however, many do still like using them.
+So a guide is provided [here](./MIM-GUIDE).

 </details>